samgusa/3DBadgeTest/README.md

 ```

 This function is where the individual 3D shape is created, and where I configured where the image will appear on the face, as well as any color I want the sides to have.

-Because it is a cube shape, I decided that I wanted to let the user to choose an image for the sides, which is why I created the sideMaterials in the function.
-In the first draft, I used an if-else statement for each side.
-This looked horrible, so I wanted to make it more clean looking as well as take up fewer lines of code.
-I found a For loop to be the best solution.

-What I was trying to do was that if an image was not selected for that side, it should be the side color that is the gradient I created before.
-That is why I am checking if the sideMaterial is empty or not.

 ## Future Thoughts: